 In Behind Human Mask there is a portrait perhaps of a despot perhaps of a deceiver.
-The mask, on the right-hand side of the figure, is peeled away by the contemporary artist to reveal a cacophonous and distended mass beneath (to the left).
-The human is cast off like the slough of a snake and shows all the civility, compassion and altruism that we associate with being human to be a farcical charade.
+The mask, on the right-hand side of the figure, is peeled away by the artist to reveal a cacophonous and distended mass beneath (to the left).
+The human is cast off like the slough of a snake.
+It hints the viewer that all the civility, compassion and altruism that we associate with being human may be a farcical charade.

 What some readings will have in common though is the theme of a divided human subject and the object within.
 But this internal division is not even or tidy.
 A great welter of anomie and subversive motivations swells up behind the mask, perhaps the only residue of human affect or law being the 'X' in a turquoise cartouche on the left which marks a forbidding by law be it social or divine.
 So the human veil is beleaguered by a tidal wave of the macabre that becomes or is a wrong being of violence, as the sharp teeth of the upper left evoke.